The introduction of the government's flagship universal credit payment marks the biggest overhaul of the benefits system

-More claimants will later move on to universal credit as and when they have a significant change of circumstances, such as starting a new job or when a child is born.
+More claimants will gradually move on to universal credit as and when they have a significant change of circumstances, such as starting a new job or when a child is born.

-Then by the end of 2017, the rest of those affected in England, Scotland and Wales will be moved on to universal credit, although Mr Duncan Smith has suggested that deadline may be missed.
+Then by the end of 2017, the rest of all those eligible in England, Scotland and Wales will be moved on to universal credit, although Mr Duncan Smith has suggested that deadline may be missed.

 No, there have been a whole host of benefits changes, ranging from a cap on the amount of benefits than can be claimed, to changes in the way housing benefit and disability allowances are calculated.